-The epiglottis is actually an extension of a connective tissue made of elastic cartilage and located at the base of the tongue.
+The epiglottis is located at the base of the tongue—it is an extension of connective tissue made of elastic cartilage.
 It closes the laryngeal inlet during swallowing.

-Trachea or windpipe is a tube connecting the pharynx or larynx to the lungs.
+The Trachea, or windpipe, is a tube connecting the larynx to the lungs.
 It allows the passage of air and is lined with cells that produce mucus.

-Lungs serve as the essential respiration organ in humans and are located near the backbone on either side of the heart.
+The lungs serve as the essential respiratory organ in humans and are located on either side of the sternum (breastbone) in the thoracic cavity (chest cavity).
 Their vital function is to carry oxygen from the atmosphere into the bloodstream and to give off carbon dioxide from the bloodstream into the atmosphere.